dell/karavi-metrics-powerflex/docs/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulnerability by opening an Issue in this repository.
+Please report a vulnerability by opening an [issue](https://github.com/dell/karavi-powerflex-metrics/issues) in this repository.